maayurpaatil/Selenium/README.md

 # Selenium
-It is used for selenium practice test
+It is used for selenium practice testhhg